 Access or open the Windows Registry

-You of course will use the built in registry editing utility called Regedit to handle Registry which you can access by the following locations:
+The Windows Registry files are located in the system32/config folder, but you of course need to use the built in registry editing utility called Regedit to handle Registry which you can access by the following locations:

 - Hit the Start Button > Run > type Regedit and hit enter.